 The main man, fresh from somewhere in France (please don’t send him back).
 He’s been building top grade web applications and websites for years, but now dedicates just as much time and skill to dining out and buying niche e-commerce products: our most regular contact from the outside world is “package for Clement”.
 He was one of Wriggle’s earliest adopters, and knows the product inside-out.
 Find him at Grillstock - shovelling out-standing food in-side his belly.

-Will’s a lovable Cornish separatist who relentlessly trawls the streets to get the best establishments on-board.
+Will’s a lovable Cornish separatist whose main mission is to bring Wriggle to a town near you.
 Thank him later (and email him if you have any suggestions).
-With a worthy heritage in business development, commercial management and partnerships in a variety of sectors, at Wriggle he finally actually likes the businesses he works with: “properly tasty treats in some undeniably dapper, independent places.
-What's not to love about that?”.
+With a worthy heritage in business development, commercial management and partnerships in a variety of sectors, at Wriggle he finally likes the businesses he works with.
+You’ll mainly find him igniting small-scale political revolutions, talking about “gig rowing” (whatever that is) and trying to convince Charlie that pasties should always be eaten with clotted cream.
 He also has great hair.

 This sultry Frenchman has made a habit of escaping capital cities.
 First Paris (leading to development studies alongside our lead developer, Clement, in Lyon) followed by a flight from London (which led him into the arms of Wriggle).
 He’s now accumulated over 3 years of full-stack professional experience – fuelled by punk rock, heavy metal and supposedly “challenging" burger challenges.

 Selfless Alex doesn’t understand possession.
 That's why he’s banned the correct use of apostrophes at Wriggle.
-Fortunately, though, he’s agreed to take ownership of Wriggle’s customer marketing, having spent the last 10 years honing his skills and picking up awards from the likes of Marketing Week and E-Consultancy – all whilst drinking beer, eating ramen, retrofitting simpson’s quotes and road biking.
+Fortunately, though, he’s also agreed to take ownership of Wriggle’s customer marketing (which, as he’s spent the last 10 years honing his skills and picking up awards from the likes of Marketing Week and E-Consultancy, is excellent news for us.
+And you).
+He is happiest when drinking beer, eating ramen, retrofitting simpson’s quotes and road biking (nobody rocks Rapha quite like him).